Personal & Business Finance Lessons from COVID-19

 - Creating a will to designate how your assets should pass after death.

 - Assess your current insurance policies and if you need more insurance.

 - Set out beneficiaries for bank and savings accounts to pass them without the expense and delay of probate.

 - Business – Asset protection in a business is critical, especially if others are involved, such as in a partnership, S-Corporation or LLC.
 Whether it is specialized insurance for business owners or changing business entity structure to gain asset and liability protection, consider getting things in order.

 - Personal – Whether you participate in a retirement plan with an employer or not, take the time to consider not only how to save money for retirement, but also how you anticipate spending in retirement.
 Often a realistic look at anticipated retirement spending shocks the saver when they see they will fall short of the necessary funds for their anticipated lifestyle.

 - Business – Consider the same things as in personal planning but add in consideration of how you may want to add to or change how your business contributes to your retirement and that of your employees.
-Consult with your CPA and financial planning professionals to assess your current retirement plan(s) and how they can be changed to adapt to the new post-COVID world business environment.
+Consult with your tax professional and financial planning professionals to assess your current retirement plan(s) and how they can be changed to adapt to the new post-COVID world business environment.

 It is critical that, both personally and in your business, you reassess your priorities and current systems and plans post-COVID.
 Adapt for financial security now and in the future.